TritonDataCenter/rfd/rfd/0158/README.md

 A `vxlnat(7D)` zone must enable IP forwarding between the external network NIC and the etherstub vnics.
-The `vxlnat(7D)` zone MUST NOT enable IP forwarding on the underlay network.  `vxlnat(7D)` itself will perform VXLAN decapsulation and subsequent IP forwarding, and the disabling of IP forwarding on the underlay network will reduce the possibility of direct packet leaks to or from the underlay network.
+The `vxlnat(7D)` zone MUST NOT enable IP forwarding on the underlay network NIC.  `vxlnat(7D)` itself will perform VXLAN decapsulation and subsequent IP forwarding, and the disabling of IP forwarding on the underlay network will reduce the possibility of direct packet leaks to or from the underlay network.